If it weren’t for a bad case of cabin fever, basketball history would never have been made.

 Nor, for that matter, would basketball.

-In the winter of 1891, James Naismith had a problem with his class of physical education students at the Springfield, Mass., YMCA.
-The boys, sick of being cooped up inside, acted rowdy and on edge.
-Dr. Luther Gulick, Naismith’s boss, gave Naismith 14 days to come up with an indoor game.
+In the winter of 1891, James Naismith had a problem with his class of physical education students at the Springfield, Mass., YMCA Training School.
+The men, sick of being cooped up inside, acted rowdy and on edge.
+Dr. Luther Gulick, Naismith’s boss, then challenged Naismith to come up with an indoor game to channel their energy.

 Basketball History

-Gulick gave Naismith four criteria: It couldn’t take up much space, it had to keep the athletes in shape, it had to be fair to everyone and not too rough.
+Gulick gave Naismith four criteria: It couldn’t take up much space, it had to keep the athletes in shape, it had to be fair to everyone and it couldn’t be too rough.

 Naismith, born in 1861 in Almonte, Ontario, remembered a game called Duck on a Rock from his youth.
 Children would try to knock a rock off a larger rock.
 Naismith chose a soccer ball instead of a rock and hung two peach baskets from the railing of the gallery 10 feet off the floor.